-In accordance with clause A10 of the NHRA, the scope of public hospital services eligible for a Commonwealth funding contribution under the NHRA is as follows:
+In accordance with clause A17 of the Addendum, the scope of public hospital services eligible for a Commonwealth funding contribution under the Addendum is as follows:

-- a) All admitted programs, including hospital in the home programs.
-Forensic mental health inpatient services are also included if they were recorded in the 2010 PHEC; - b) All emergency department (ED) services provided by a recognised ED service; and - c) Other non-admitted services (see section 2.3).
+- a.
+All admitted programs, including hospital in the home programs (forensic mental health inpatient services are included) - b.
+All emergency department (ED) services - c.
+Other non-admitted services (see Section 2.3).

-Clause A17 of the NHRA provides a form of "grand parenting" in that a service not already captured within the General List and which is not eligible for Commonwealth funding under clause A10 of the NHRA will be eligible for Commonwealth funding for a specific hospital if that service was purchased or provided by that hospital during 2010.
+Clause A17 of the National Health Reform Agreement provided a form of "grand parenting" in that a service not already captured within the General List and which is not eligible for Commonwealth funding under clause A10 of the National Health Reform Agreement will be eligible for Commonwealth funding for a specific hospital if that service was purchased or provided by that hospital during 2010.
+This is referred to as the A17 List.

-IHPA has determined that the inclusion of a service in the PHEC in 2010 is sufficient evidence that a service was provided by a hospital in 2010.
+IHPA has determined that the inclusion of a service in the Public Hospital Establishments Collection in 2010 is sufficient evidence that a service was provided by a hospital in 2010.